Wang, J., Yan, T. L., Zhaoyu, D. · Journal of CAM Research Progress · 2024

-After a 4-week EFT training regimen, fatigue, anxiety, depression, and sleep quality scores all decreased, with statistically significant changes compared to before training.
+After a 4-week EFT training regimen, fatigue, anxiety, and depression scores decreased with statistically significant changes compared with a no-intervention group; the sleep-quality change (PSQI) did not reach significance (p>0.05).

 The natural next step: a larger sample to confirm the effect.